google/shenzhen-go/README.md

 This is an experimental project - expect plenty of rough edges and bugs, and no support.

-For discussions, there is a Slack channel (#shenzhen-go) at gophers.slack.com.
+For discussions, there is [a Slack channel](https://gophers.slack.com/messages/shenzhen-go).